amamenko/auto-mashup/README.md

 Note that a local Node.js implementation of Spleeter is possible as [noted by my comment on this issue](https://github.com/deezer/spleeter/issues/358#issuecomment-914895894), however, Spleeter requires a substantial amount of RAM that quickly overwhelms an [AWC EC2 t2.micro instance](https://aws.amazon.com/ec2/instance-types/t2/).
 * Every beat position of the instrumental stem MP3 file is then determined for [beatmatching](https://en.wikipedia.org/wiki/Beatmatching) purposes using the [essentia.js](https://mtg.github.io/essentia.js/) library.
-* Vocal and accompaniment audio assets are uploaded to a Contentful CMS using Contentful's [Content Management API](https://www.npmjs.com/package/contentful-management) and associated with the song's entry that is subsequently populated with all of the acquired data.
+* Vocal and accompaniment audio assets are uploaded to a Contentful CMS using Contentful's [Content Management API](https://www.npmjs.com/package/contentful-management).
+These assets are then associated with the song's entry.
+The enty is subsequently populated with all of the acquired data.

 ## Deployment